 And we also know both products offer differing results which leads some to believe that the iron can never be replaced and for now I do agree that the iron can not be fully replaced.

 I also do believe there is a place for garment steamers, it really is a personal preference of what are you actually looking for, and does it help your life?

 Irons are for perfectionists who want great results and want to produce all the right creases and don’t mind taking longer and dealing with more hassle.

-If you find yourself wearing dress clothes then there is really no option other then to have a steam iron in your house.
+If you find yourself wearing dress clothes, ironing shirts a lot, then there is really no option other then to have a steam iron in your house.